HoffsMH/go-utils/taskell.md

 - delve debugger
 - wrap brought in and usable in vim
 - takes js object and goes to json
-- prevent duplicate being added
 - moves files from location to location based on file trait such as size
+- isabsolute to accomodate paths that begin with ~

 ## Doing

+- prevent duplicate being added

 ## Done